 We, as a staff, recognize the importance of recognizing and appreciating other cultures.
 Cultural diversity will be reflected through literature, art, music, and food experiences.
-As children play, diversity is represented through tabletop games, dolls, dress-up clothes, books, and tapes.
+As children play, diversity is represented through tabletop games, dolls, dress-up clothes, and books.
 This adds to the richness of the curriculum.